jdossgollin/2020-PSU-ACI-rnetcdf/README.md

 # R, netcdf, and PSU ACI

+This repository is prepared to share a brief example of how to use conda to solve annoying dependency issues when running R on the PSU ACI cluster.

+Let's pretend that we have written an R script on our computer that reads a `netcdf` file and uses `stan` to fit a Normal distribution (this is just a demo!).
+This isn't a meaningful thing to do, but it's a good example because both the `netcdf` and `stan` `C++` libraries can be tricky to install, so if we can do this we can easily do more complicated things!

 ## Disclaimers

 1. I'm new to ACI.
-There may be better ways to do some of these things.
+There may be (i.e., there almost certainly are) better ways to do some of these things.
+If you have suggestions for improvement, please raise an Issue or submit a Pull Request on GitHub so that these instructions can stay current.
 1. I'm using Mac.
 Commands may be subtly different on Windows (linux should be similar).
-1. For some things that we might like to do, there are many "right" approaches.
-This is just one.

-## Goal

-1. We have written an R script on our computer that reads a netcdf file and uses `stan` to fit a Normal distribution (this is just a demo!).
-1. We would now like to run this same script on PSU ACI

 ## Approach